-When Jesus was executed on the cross, the people around him hurled insults at Him saying: “Save yourself if you are as wonderful as you claim to be.”
+The mob was angry that day.
+They were mad at Jesus.
+The Messiah was expected to free them from political oppression, but Jesus did not deliver according to their expectations.
+Instead they saw their Redeemer weak and defenseless suffering on the cross.
+Some of the bystanders hurled insults at Him and said: “Save yourself if you are as wonderful as you claim to be.”
 Jesus on the cross was considered a fraud.
 If He truly was the Son of God, He would not let Himself get killed – or wouldn’t He?

-It is ironic that everybody likes to judge while nobody wants to be judged.
+It is ironic that nobody wants to be judged while grasping every opportunity there is to judge others.
 Whether we become witnesses of a sad scene, or we see someone at his or her breaking point, we should never jump to conclusions.
-In most cases our hasty deductions are plain wrong, and the damage of our snap judgment calls can cause a lifetime of pain.
+In most cases our hasty deductions are plain wrong and our snap judgments inflict considerable pain.

-Who likes to hear that Jesus’s suffering on the cross was entirely our fault?
+Who likes to hear that the Lord’s suffering on the cross was entirely our fault?
 Nobody does – at least I don’t know anybody who enjoys hearing that – but here is the good news: Jesus is not mad at us.
-He suffered greatly at our hands, but He suffered willingly; His goal was to eliminate all judgment calls, whether they are inappropriate or justified.
+He suffered greatly at our hands, but He suffered willingly; His goal was to eliminate all judgment calls, whether inappropriate or justified.
 He took the blame and accepted all punishment there is.
 Now, what is left for us?

-Jesus picks up our broken pieces and makes us whole again – trusting Him is the key.
-If we don’t know Jesus yet, we will find that it is easy to get acquainted – He is truly welcoming – and our acquaintance will soon blossom into a friendship that goes beyond our lifetime.
+Jesus picks up our broken pieces and makes us whole – and trusting Him is the key.
+He has loved us long before we knew Him; and our relationship with the Holy One is designed to blossom into a friendship that goes beyond our lifetime.